rekcuFniarB/forum-theprodigy-ru/utils/UnixSocket2Websocket/README.md

 }
 ```

-Above code waits for incoming messages and prints to the console when it't received.
+Above code waits for incoming messages and prints to the console when it's received.

 Example PHP code sending messages to websockets through this server: